dmbarbour/wikilon/docs/AwelonLang.md

 The runtime will look at the given definitions.
 Upon recognizing `[] b a`, the runtime may link `w` to an acclerated swap implementation.
 Whenever `i` appears at the end of a subprogram, we might leverage the tail-call optimization.

 In general, recognition of accelerators is fragile under refactoring and abstraction.
 For example, it may be that `i = [] w a d` is recognized where the logically equivalent `i = [[]] a a d` is not recognized.
 Even changing function names might break accelerators.
 Due to this fragility, developers need some means to gain confidence in accelerators.
-Performance mustn't silently rot due to developments of the runtime.
-A simple convention is to support an `[code fragment](accel)` annotation that asserts a given fragment of code must be accelerated.
+Performance mustn't silently rot due to independent development of the runtime.
+A simple convention is to support an `[code fragment](accel)` annotation that asserts the given fragment of code should be recognized and accelerated.
+Further, simple data plumbing accelerators like `i` and `w` or even fixpoint `z`, could be robustly recognized based on a static type analysis instead of specific definitions.

 Acceleration naturally extends to data representation.
 Natural numbers, for example, have a unary structure `42 = [41 succ]`.
 But with runtime acceleration, natural numbers may be compactly represented by machine words and arithmetic on math might be accelerated to add and multiply these words directly.
 Similarly, accelerated records could use hashtables or be compiled to structs.
 And lists could be accelerated to use arrays.
 And evaluation of Kahn Process Network descriptions could be accelerated to leverage distributed CPUs and memory.